Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have done some research and defined initial user personas and gathered requirements for development of telemedicine application.

 I have initialized research on telemedicine Android application.
 I have defined core objectives and researching on features and testing methodologies.

+I have explored user role management and access control for secure admin operations.